SabrinaBarros/beautiful-code-style-guide/JSstyleGuide.md

 })
 ```

-## Ternary operator
+## Ternary operator single line only

-*The ternary operator should be used on a single line.
-Split it up into multiple lines instead.
-Eslint: [no-nested-ternay](https://eslint.org/docs/rules/no-nested-ternary)*
+*The ternary operator should be used on a single line.*

 - Wrong: